MAIF/otoroshi/manual/src/main/paradox/firstrun/initialstate.md

 # Import initial state

-Now you are almost ready to run Otoroshi for the first time, but maybe you want to import some previous Otoroshi data in your current datastore.
+Now you are almost ready to run Otoroshi for the first time, but maybe you want to import data from previous Otoroshi installation in your current datastore.

 To do that, you need to add the `app.importFrom` setting to the Otoroshi configuration (of `$APP_IMPORT_FROM` env).

 It can be a file path or a URL